olympus-terminal/bioinformatics-toolkit/README.md

 ## Overview

-This repository consolidates essential bioinformatics utilities for researchers and bioinformaticians working with genomic and proteomic data.
-The toolkit covers the entire workflow from raw sequence processing to visualization, with support for high-performance computing environments.
+Scripts and utilities for working with genomic and proteomic data, from raw sequence processing to visualization.
+Includes support for HPC cluster environments.

 ### Key Features